 As at March 31, 2019, including loans of SMPL and RSTEPL reclassified as current liabilities and guaranteed by RPower, the current liabilities of RPower exceeds the current assets.
 RPower is confident of restructuring the loans consequent to which there would be no mismatch in the cash flows.
 Even otherwise RPower expects to generate sufficient and timely cash flows through time bound monetization of gas based power plant equipments and other assets of certain subsidiaries as also realize amount from regulatory/ arbitration claims.
 Notwithstanding the dependence on material uncertain events including finalization of restructuring of lending arrangements, sale of equipment and favourable and timely outcome of various claims, RPower is confident that such cash flows would enable it to service its debt, realize its assets and discharge its liabilities in the normal course of its business.
-Accordingly, the consolidated financial statements of RPower have been prepared on a going concern basis
+Accordingly, the consolidated financial statements of RPower have been prepared on a going concern basis f.

-Further, the Parent Company has additionally provided a guarantee aggregating ₹ 905.90 crore to US Exim Bank towards the aforesaid arrangement.

-- f.
 Notwithstanding the dependence on material uncertain events including restructuring of loans, achievement of debt resolution and restructuring plans, time bound monetisation of assets as well as favourable and timely outcome of various claims, the Group is confident that such cash flows would enable it to service its debt, realise its assets and discharge its liabilities, including devolvement of any guarantees / support to the subsidiaries and associates in the normal course of its business.
-Accordingly, the consolidated financial statements of the Group have been prepared on a going concern basis. - 30.
+Accordingly, the consolidated financial statements of the Group have been prepared on a going concern basis.

+Further, the Parent Company has additionally provided a guarantee aggregating \gtrless 905.90 crore to US Exim Bank towards the aforesaid arrangement.

 KM Toll Road Private Limited (KMTR), a subsidiary of the Parent Company, has after the end of the Accounting Year terminated the Concession Agreement with National Highways Authority of India (NHAI) for Kandla Mundra Road Project (Project) on May 7, 2019, on account of Material Breach and Event of Default under the provisions of the Concession Agreement by NHAI.
 The operations of the Project have been taken over by NHAI and NHAI has given a contract to a third party for toll collection with effect from April 16, 2019.
 Consequently NHAI is now liable to pay KMTR a termination payment estimated at ₹ 1,205.47 crore as the termination has arisen owing to NHAI Event of Default.
 KMTR vide its letter dated May 06, 2019 has also issued a notice to NHAI for the Termination Payment.
 Pending final outcome of the notice and possible arbitration proceedings and as legally advised, the claims for the Termination Payment are considered fully enforceable and the Group is confident of recovering its entire investment in KMTR and hence, no provision for impairment on the KMTR is considered in the financial statements.

-31. Exceptional Items:
+24. Exceptional Items:

-₹ Crore

-Year ended March 31, 2019 Year ended March 31, 2018

-1,850.23 (272.78)

-8,410.99 -

-1,741.24 -

-198.50

-678.62

-12,681.08 (74.28)

-6,616.02 221.11

-6,065.06 (295.39)

-March 31, 2019 1,850.23 8,410.99 1,741.24 678.62 12,681.08 6,616.02
+₹ Crore Particulars Year ended Year ended March 31, 2019 March 31, 2018 Write off /Impairment / loss (profit) on sale of Investments 1,850.23 (272.78) Provision/write-off/Loss on Sale of loans given and w/off of interest accrued thereon 8,410.99 - Loss on invocation of Pledged Shares 1,741.24 - Loss on transfer of Western Region System Strengthening Scheme (WRSS)- Transmission Undertaking 198.50 Provision for diminution in value of investments 678.62 - Expenses/ (Income) 12,681.08 (74.28) Less: Withdrawn from General Reserve 6,616.02 221.11 Exceptional Items (net) 6,065.06 (295.39)